10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 What is an SEO Title?

-An SEO title is the title that shows up in organic search results.
+An SEO title is a title that shows up in organic search results.
 Its main function is to tell search engines (and searchers) exactly what to expect from your blog post.
 Here’s an example of my SEO title for a recent article:

 On-Page SEO Example of Writing an SEO Title (Meta Title) Screenshot